Bitburger Brewery: Product range

-Bitburger is a 4.8% abv Pilsner with annual sales of 1.2 e6hl.
+Bitburger is a 4.8% ABV Pilsner with annual sales of 1.2 e6hl.

-It is a popular beer throughout western Germany, and is favored in many areas of North Rhine Westphalia even over Alt beer or Kölsch, which are popular in Düsseldorf and Cologne.
+It is a popular beer throughout western Germany, and is favored in many areas of North Rhine-Westphalia even over Alt beer or Kölsch, which are popular in Düsseldorf and Cologne, respectively.

 In Germany, there are also variations of the original beer, mostly beermixes, available.
 "Bit Sun" (a light beer), "Cola Libre" (beer and cola and rum-lemon-flavour), "Bit Copa" (beer and lime and cachaça) and "Bit Passion" (beer and pomegranate).
 There is also a malzbier called "Kandimalz" and "Bitburger Alkoholfrei" (sold as Bitburger 'Drive' in English-speaking countries), a non-alcoholic version of the normal "Bitburger."

 It is exported throughout the world.
 It is also available in mini kegs in some countries, such as Australia.
 In the US, it's available in 500 mL (16.9 US fl oz) cans, 330 mL (11.2 US fl oz) bottles, the 5 L mini keg, and on tap in select locations.